aiegoo/documentation/pages/tags/tag_tagcloud2.md

   <!-- go through every collection (posts  is also a collection) -->
   {% for c in site.collections %}
     <!-- every item in that collection -->
-    {% for content-item in c.docs %}
+    {% for content-item in c.posts %}
       <!-- every subject-tag that a content-item has -->
-      {% for subtag in content-item.subject-tags %}
+      {% for subtag in content-item.tags %}
         <!-- check if this content item matches the current tag and if so push-->
         {% if subtag .tag-cloud{
     margin: 0px 0px 0px -5px;